RugwiroJohnson/auto-irrigation-arduino/README.md

 - Simulating time-based logic using `millis()`
 - Non-blocking control for real-time automation
 - Safe and simple relay control
-- How to build an irrigation system without delays, RTCs, or complex sensors
+- How to build an irrigation system without timers, RTCs, or complex sensors